srctar/yuan-sdk/README.md

 mvn clean source:jar deploy
 ```

-here is [release 0.10.1](https://github.com/srctar/yuan-sdk/releases/download/0.10.1/yuan-sdk-0.10.1.jar), **only use for have a look at how is compiles(may not work)**
+here is [release 0.10.1](https://github.com/srctar/yuan-sdk/releases/download/0.10.1/yuan-sdk-0.10.1.jar), **only for have a look at how is compiles(may not work on running)**

 ---